¡Hola! If you are reading this, it’s NOT too late — if you want to learn Spanish, I am more than happy to help you out in this great learning journey!

 2. Start asking the right questions — ask questions correctly!

-Like in every language, there are also a few Spanish question words that you will have to learn in order to ask pretty much everything.
+As in every language, there are a few Spanish question words that you will have to learn in order to ask pretty much everything.
 These words are:

 |cuánto/cuántos||how much/how many|